bendqh1/AI/thai_articles_of_n_words_in_n_passages.md

-Create for me an article in Thai in the topic of `TOPIC`.
+Create for me an article in Thai about construction.

-The article should include words in the amount of about `N WORDS`.
+The article should include about 50 words organized in 5 passages.

-The words of the article should be organized in the amount of about `N PASSAGES`.

----

-## Passage format

-* The passages should be organized in an ordered list (`<ol>`).
+Each passage would be a list item (`<li>`) inside an ordered list (`<ol>`).
-* There would be a line break (`<br>`) under each passage.

 ## Notes

+* Put white spaces between words as it would lower the chance for bugs when doing word count with Libre Office Writer.
-* The article should not include Thai numbers, but rather, English numbers only.
+* If the article would include numbers, then the article should not include Thai numbers, but rather, English numbers only.